Extremal Polynomial Norms of Graphs: Graph spectra

-\subsection{CHS Norms of Important Graphs}
+\subsection{CHS norms of important graphs}

 We consider the CHS norms for the families of paths, stars and complete graphs appearing in Subsection \ref{sub:Families}.
 The CHS norms of these families are important because they represent the extremal cases in Theorem \ref{thm:MainTheorem2}.
 We keep the convention of writing eigenvalues in nonincreasing order.
 Moreover, we write $\lambda_i^{[m]}$ when $\lambda_i$ has multiplicity $m$ with the convention $\lambda_i=\lambda_i^{[1]}$.
 The following results are found in \cite[Section 1.4]{Brouwer}.
-We remark again that $S_n=K_{n-1,1}$.

 \begin{proposition} The spectra for the families $P_n$, $K_n$ and $K_{m,n}$ are as follows:\\

 (a) $\operatorname{spec}(P_n)=\{2\cos\big( \frac{k\pi}{n+1}\big)\,:\,k=1,2,\ldots, n\}.$\\

 (b) $\operatorname{spec}(K_n)=\{n-1, (-1)^{[n-1]}\}$.\\